 Wow!

-I do not yet know TDD by heart and I do not yet fully understand his statement that I quoted above.
+I do not yet know TDD by heart and I do not yet fully understand his statement which I quoted above.
 But if you also want to have an initial understanding of what Uncle Bob means, I think the Specific/Generic cycle post is a very good place to start.

 I’m wondering… How many years would it take for a very good idea to become mainstream?

-Any comments, even comments on my English grammar, will be greatly appreciated. :blush:
+Any comments, even comments on my English grammar, will be greatly appreciated.